abenikeb/employee/readme.md

 This project is the backend of employee, a virtual Employer-employee link app.

-This is the implementation of Vidly in Node.js.
+This is the implementation of employee app in Node.js.

 ## Setup